 Encryption alone is insufficient for protecting data, and though we often refer to this mechanism using the shorter form, In-Place Encryption, we are always making reference to the combined set of security services that together increase data protection while also removing end-use burdens associated with traditional endpoint encryption software.

 SSProtect encrypts end-user content using the Advanced Encryption Standard (AES), and by default uses a 128-bit key.
-Use the Licensing and Components interface to enable AES-256, when required, though note that AES-256 is only available when using :Recover (since it operates on the cloud-portion of the encryption method - more below).
+Use the Licensing and Components interface to enable AES-256, when required.

-AES-256 has been observed to take as much as 40% more overhead than AES-128, though with SSProtect it can be as little as 15% (depending on your environment and hardware).
+Note however that AES-256 has been observed to take as much as 40% more overhead than AES-128, though with SSProtect it can be as little as 15% (depending on your environment and hardware).
 Research indicates that certain side-channel attacks on AES-256 can reduce its' effectiveness to that of AES-128 or even less.
 The theory behind this is interesting to some, boring to others, important for all, yet not particularly significant in most cases.
-Because of the way SSProtect manages cryptographic offloading (see below), AES-256 is most often chosen when required by standards.
+Because of the way SSProtect manages cryptographic offloading (see below), AES-256 need not be used except when required by standards.

 Cipher Block Chaining